fontanf/packingsolver/doc/rectangle.rst

 Defects
 -------

 Defects are rectangular regions inside a bin where items cannot be placed.

-They are specified in the defects CSV file (see above).
+Defects are specified in the defects CSV file (see above).

 The following example packs 3 items of size 400×200 into a 1000×500 bin.
 Without defects, the items fill a compact L-shaped region.
 With a 200×300 defect at position (450, 150), the item that would naturally sit there is pushed further right, reducing the leftover.